cicero78M/Cicero_V2/docs/premium_subscription.md

 Each request will automatically expire after three hours if no confirmation is received.
 Administrators approve by replying `grantsub#<id>` or reject with `denysub#<id>`.
 Approval sets `premium_status` to `true` for the user.

+## Scheduled Maintenance

+- `cronPremiumRequest.js` runs every 30 minutes to clean up premium requests that have not been confirmed within three hours.
+- `cronPremiumSubscription.js` runs daily at midnight (00:00) to disable `premium_status` for users whose `premium_end_date` has passed.